idvorkin/idvorkin.github.io/_d/hobby.md

 ### Why find a hobby

 Being [satisfied](/happy) is the point of life, and a great hobby provides satisfaction by reinforcing your [identity](/eulogy) and helping you build relationships.
 A great hobby puts you in flow, giving pleasure by itself, and resting your mind from life's stressors.
 A great hobby lets you continuously improve, giving a feeling of mastery.
-This feels great, and reinforces your self confidence.
+This feels great, and reinforces your self-confidence.

 If you don't have time for a hobby because you need all your energy for work and family, you should reconsider.
-Your work and family will eventually become stressful, and when they do having a hobby you can use to recharge will be a life saver.
+Your work and family will eventually become stressful, and when they do having a hobby you can use to recharge will be a lifesaver.

 ### What makes a great hobby

-While many activities can be hobbies, the ideal hobby is accessible, supports mastery, reinforcing your identity, and builds relationships.
+While many activities can be hobbies, the ideal hobby is accessible, supports mastery, reinforces your identity, and builds relationships.
 Getting all these attributes is hard so strive for a hobby that gives as many as possible.

 #### Accessible